 Food derived from genetically modified (GM) cotton line MXB-13 has been assessed for its safety for human consumption.
 This cotton line has been genetically modified to be resistant to insect attack and has been developed for cultivation in North America and Australia.
-Therefore, if approved, food derived from cotton line MXB-13 may enter the Australian and New Zealand food supply as imported food products or from cotton grown in Australia (if a licence is granted for commercial release in Australia).

 A number of criteria have been addressed in the safety assessment including: a characterisation of the transferred genes, their origin, function and stability; changes at the DNA, protein and whole food levels; compositional analyses; evaluation of intended and unintended changes; and the potential for the newly expressed proteins to be either allergenic or toxic to humans.